17ms/contego/README.md

 ## TCP socket pair for easy and efficient file transfer

 Single binary containing both server and client.
-Originally made as an backend for [other project](https://github.com/einisto/leightbox).
+Originally made as a backend for [a TUI app](https://github.com/einisto/leightbox).
+Note that the server can't be hosted on a mobile hotspot network due to firewalling of most cellular networks.
+Despite this the client side can still obviously be used even on those scenarios.

 <p align="left">
 <a href="https://github.com/einisto/fragilebyte/actions/workflows/ci.yml"><img src="https://img.shields.io/github/workflow/status/einisto/fragilebyte/Cargo%20Build%20&%20Test"></a>